Kaljurand/aceview/branches/1_3/README.txt

 == Files ==

+Note: the files do not include Protege and OWL API jars.
+You have to install Protege separately and set up the paths (as described below) to access the Protege jar-files.

 * .classpath: sample classpath configuration for ACE View (used by Eclipse)
 * .project: Eclipse project file
 * .settings/: Eclipse settings files
 * README.txt: this file
 * RELEASE_NOTES.html: release notes
 * build.xml: Ant build-file for ACE View
-* classes/: directory into which the Java class files will be generated (both by Eclipse and Ant)
 * lib/: external jar-files used by ACE View
 * licenses/: licenses of the external jar-files
-* manifest.txt: Manifest file for the ACE View jar-file
+* META-INF/MANIFEST.MF: Manifest file for the ACE View jar-file
 * plugin.xml: Protege plug-in file for ACE View
 * src/: ACE View source files (in Java)
 * test/: ACE View unit tests
 * viewconfig-aceviewtab.xml: Protege viewconfig-file for ACE View (specifies the layout of the ACE View views)

-Note: the files do not include Protege and OWL API jars.
-You have to install Protege separately and set up the paths (as described below) to access the Protege jar-files.
+=== Automatically generated files ==

+* classes/: directory into which the Java class files will be generated (by Eclips)
+* build/: directory into which the Java class files will be generated (by EAnt)
+* javadoc/: directory into which the Java class files will be generated (by EAnt)

 == Getting the source code of Protege, building it and running the result ==